antobarbero/my-recipes-shopping-list/README.md

 (in pycharm: Settings -> Python Interpreter -> add local -> Select 'Existing'-> Select "my-recipes-shopping-list\.venv\Scripts\python.exe)

+4 - Copy file called ".env.dist" and rename it to ".env".
+Complete the values of the environment variables.
+This file must contain, for example, credentials to authenticate to the database.

-4 - Run the server:
+5 - Run the server:

 `uvicorn app.main:app`

-5 - Open your browser at
+6 - Open your browser at

 http://127.0.0.1:8000/

-6 - Before contributing, install the pre-commit hooks by running the following command:
+7 - Before contributing, install the pre-commit hooks by running the following command:

 `pre-commit install`